threewebcode/W3/blockchain/ethereum/client/prysm/rpc.md

 ## Endpoints

 There is a file named `endpoints.go` under the folder `beacon-chain/rpc`.
 All endpoints in the beacon node are defined in this file.
-There are beacon, node, validator, reward, blob, builder, config, debug, event and other endponts.
+There are beacon, node, validator, reward, blob, builder, config, debug, event and other endpoints.
 Each endpoint may has GET or POST methods for data operations.

 ## Beacon Block API